These Caramel Pecan Chocolate Chip Cookies are chewy, soft, with a nutty crunch and gooey caramel. You’ll love this easy, no-chill cookie recipe!

 • Caramel baking bits – Find these in the baking aisle near the chocolate chips; or use chopped up caramel candies instead.

-• Baking frozen dough: Place frozen cookie dough right onto the baking sheet.
+• Baking frozen cookie dough: Place frozen cookie dough right onto the baking sheet.
 Bake in the oven as directed, adding 1 -2 minutes of additional baking as needed.

 • Use a pizza stone: I find that baking cookies on a pizza stone keeps them from getting too brown and helps them spread less.

-4.80 from 5 votes
+5 from 2 votes

 Prep Time: 10 minutes